 There are also flowers everywhere.
-In the winter there were beautiful Christmas wreathes, at the beginning of February there were lots of Fastelavnsris, and now there are tulips and daffodils.
+In the winter there were beautiful Christmas wreaths, at the beginning of February there were Fastelavnsris, and now there are tulips and daffodils.

 The market is every Wednesday and Saturday from 8am-2pm, south of the train station in Frederiksbjerg.